Walk to Fineshade from Duddington

 Continuing along the hard track you pass Forestry England's Danish shelters and Tree House play area arriving, after a long upward climb at the busy Top Lodge Visitor Centre.
 Refreshments, toilets and even an art gallery make this a suitable place to rest awhile.

-Leave Top Lodge following the hard track in front of the old house which passes through a green gate back into the wood.
+Leave Top Lodge following the hard track in front of the old house.
+Bear right to pass through a green gate back into the wood.
 The track winds a little and then follows along beside the disused railway cutting on your right.
 At the top of a rise there is a junction in the track.
 Turn left fo follow a broad straight ride.
-This is shown on the early OS maps as "Justice Riding" and before the coming of the railway in the 1860s this must have let straight from Fineshade Abbey.
+This is shown on the early OS maps as "Justice Riding" and before the coming of the railway in the 1860s this must have letd straight from Fineshade Abbey.

 After about a mile the hard track turns sharp right, but your route continues straight on along a grassy path.
 After 200m, look out for a large pond on your right. - a great place to see dragonflies on summer days.